3.20 Provisions

 j) The borrowings obtained by the company from banks have been applied for the purposes for which such loans were taken.

-k) The Company has not revalued its property, plant and equipment (including right-of-use assets) or intangible assets or both during the current or previous year.
+k) The Company has not revalued its property, plant and equipment (including right-of-use assets) or intangible assets or both.

 l) The Company has borrowings from banks on the basis of security of current assets.
 The quarterly returns or statements of current assets filed by the Company with banks are in agreement with the books of accounts.